 Although we expect things to normalize once shopping habits in Poland have changed or Corona lockdowns ends it is still clear that e-commerce warehousing market will remain heterogeneous.
 On one hand, there are will be small players who are just entering the market or offering niche products.
 They often prefer to shared space with other smaller players, for example with the help of Waredock platform.
 For them often warehouse is more than a place where goods are stored – more often it is the place where the final product for the final customer is created and packaged.

 There are also companies with large scale operations where adaptability of buildings is particularly important (eg in terms of height or floor load-bearing capacity, enabling use of automatic solutions).
-For such large e-commerce focused companies being able to accommodate large number of employees and providing them with appropriate social scene (changing rooms, canteen etc) plays a key role.
-Also in 2020 and beyond we expect that becoming carbon neutral, acting green becomes even more relevant for successful large players and this will also be visible in their sourcing for logistics services (read about Amazon becoming carbon neutral by 2040 — 10 years earlier than is outlined by the United Nations Paris Agreement).
+For such large e-commerce focused companies being able to accommodate large number of employees and providing them with an appropriate social scene (changing rooms, canteen etc) plays a key role.
+Also in 2021 and beyond we expect that becoming carbon neutral, acting green becomes even more relevant for successful large players and this will also be visible in their sourcing for logistics services (read about Amazon becoming carbon neutral by 2040 — 10 years earlier than is outlined by the United Nations Paris Agreement).

 New Operating Models